-The Psychonomic Society and Women in Cognitive Science are pleased to announce a three year partnership on The Psychonomic Society and Women in Cognitive Science Travel and Networking Award for Junior Scientists.
-Two awards will be given to qualified candidates from any area of the Psychonomic Society who have had a presentation accepted at the annual meeting, to facilitate networking with two senior scientists at the annual meeting.
-Recipients will receive a $1,000 prize.
-Two additional awards are given by Women in Cognitive Science each year (funded by the National Science Foundation).
+The Psychonomic Society and Women in Cognitive Science (WiCS) are pleased to announce a three year partnership on The Psychonomic Society and Women in Cognitive Science Networking Award for Junior Scientists.
+Awards will be given to qualified candidates from any area of the Psychonomic Society who have had a presentation accepted at the annual meeting, to facilitate networking with senior scientists at the annual meeting.

 Presenting one’s research at professional meetings such as the Psychonomic Society Annual Meeting is an important way for individuals to become known in the professional community and to develop collaborative relationships with other professionals in the field.
 Given the relatively short time frame of the tenure period, it is essential that individuals begin to appear at professional meetings early in their careers.
-Therefore, the purpose of this award is to provide funds for graduate students, postdocs, and assistant professors to participate in and network at the 2017 Meeting of the Psychonomic Society, Vancouver, British Columbia, Canada, November 9-12, 2017.
+Therefore, the purpose of this award is to provide funds for graduate students, postdocs, and assistant professors to participate in and network at the 2020 Meeting of the Psychonomic Society that will be held virtually from November 19-21, 2020.

 Applicants must be:

-- Presenting a talk or poster at the 2016 Meeting of the Psychonomic Society
+- Presenting a talk or poster at the 2020 Psychonomic Society Annual Meeting.

-- Evidence of an accepted paper or poster.
+- Evidence of a submitted paper or poster abstract.

 - A networking plan.
-This plan should identify one or two senior scientists with whom the applicant would network at the conference; although only female scientists are eligible for this award, the targeted senior scientist(s) can be either female or male.
+This plan should identify a senior scientist with whom the applicant would network at the conference; although only women scientists are eligible for this award, the targeted senior scientist(s) can be of any gender.
 The plan should also include the specific goals to be accomplished with targeted scientist(s) (e.g., develop a collaboration, exchange research ideas, receive input on experiments, a grant proposal, or a manuscript), and should describe the relevance of this to the applicant's research program.
-The plan should be approximately two pages long (single-spaced, using a 12-point font).
+The plan should be approximately 2 pages long (single-spaced, using a 12-point font).